 What Causes Neuropathy?

+Here is the neuropathy definition.
 It’s probably pertinent to give a quick background with regards to exactly what is neuropathy.
-I find that it always helps to understand the underlying causes of health issues if you have any intention to solve the problem and not just put a band-aid on it.
+I find that it always helps to understand the underlying causes of health issues if you have any intention to solve the problem and not just put a band-aid on it, need to do proper neuropathy treatment.

 Peripheral neuropathy has many causes.
 At its core, it is nerve damage due to chronic inflammation in the body.
-I’ve discussed inflammation at length here on the blog already, but essentially what it is is your body’s natural warning response that is triggered due to behaviors and incoming stimuli that threaten your health, put simply.
+I’ve discussed inflammation at length here on the blog already, but essentially what it is is your body’s natural warning response that is triggered due to behaviors and incoming stimuli that threaten your health, put simply and this can causes of whole body neuropathy.
 Most people ignore this inflammation and develop chronic health issues over years of abusive habits.
 It is only after the diseases and health problems arise and becoming nagging that they seek a solution.

 Neuropathy symptoms can arise due to inflammation related to: